UAMediaProd/online-design-system/src/pages/media-production/graphics.md

 <h3 class="adx-markup-block-primary">Icon fonts</h3>

 The University of Adelaide brand stipulates that Font Awesome should be used as the only icon font.
-When using icon fonts you must apply the following markup, which includes the fa and fa-fw CSS classes.
+When using icon fonts you must apply the following markup.

 ```html
     <i class="fas [icon-class-name]" aria-hidden="true" role="presentation"></i>